 The cysteinyl leukotrienes (LTC4, LTD4, LTE4) are potent inflammatory eicosanoids released from various cells including mast cells and eosinophils.
 These important pro-asthmatic mediators bind to cysteinyl leukotriene receptors (CysLT) found in the human airway and cause airway actions, including bronchoconstriction, mucous secretion, increased vascular permeability, and eosinophil recruitment.
-Montelukast is an orally active compound which binds with high affinity and selectivity to the CysLT1 receptors.
+Montelukast is an orally active compound which binds with high affinity and selectivity to the CysLT1 receptor.
 In clinical studies, montelukast inhibits bronchoconstriction due to inhaled LTD4 at doses as low as 5 mg.
 Bronchodilation was observed within two hours of oral administration.
 The bronchodilation effect caused by a $\beta$ -agonist was additive to that caused by montelukast.
-Treatment with montelukast inhibited both early- and late-phase bronchoconstriction due to antigen challenge.
-Montelukast, compared with placebo, decreased peripheral blood eosinophils in adult and paediatric patients.
+Treatment with montelukast, compared with placebo, decreased peripheral blood eosinophils in adult and paediatric patients.
 In a separate study, treatment with montelukast significantly decreased eosinophils in the airways (as measured in sputum).
 In adult and paediatric patients 2 to 14 years of age, montelukast, compared with placebo, decreased peripheral blood eosinophils while improving clinical asthma control.